 Niederreiter, Dubnyk lead Wild past Blues 5-1

-ST. PAUL, Minn. - Nino Neiderreiter had a goal and two assists, Devan Dubnyk made 25 saves and the Minnesota Wild defeated the St. Louis Blues 5-1 on Thursday night.
+Nino Niederreiter had a goal and two assists, Devan Dubnyk made 25 saves and the Minnesota Wild defeated the St. Louis Blues 5-1 on Thursday night.
+Mikael Granlund added a goal and an assist, and Erik Haula, Tyler Graovac and Mikko Koivu also scored for the Wild , who are 21-3-2 in their last 26 games.

 Add your comments below